uberspark/uberxmhf/xmhf/doc/setup-xmhf64.md

 ## Configuring BIOS

 This section has not been tested extensively.
 For Intel, the idea is to turn on virtualization, VT-d, TPM, and TXT.
+Please see XMHF documentations.

 ## Running XMHF